John R. Quinn (bishop): LGBTQ

-Irenicism and liberalism

-Quinn was an irenic and liberal presence in San Francisco who, in the 1970s and 1980s, offered leadership to Catholics in the United States on issues as diverse as women religious, nuclear weapons, sanctuary for Central American refugees, and working to overturn Roe vs. Wade.
+During the 1980s, Quinn supported the efforts of Most Holy Redeemer Church in the Castro district of San Francisco in their efforts to reach out to the LGBTQ population of the neighborhood.
+Quinn regularly visited this parish, especially during the annual 40 Hours Vigil held in support of people who were HIV-positive and their caregivers.

+Morality

+In a 1971 interview, Quinn criticized American "pansexuality and materialism".
+He claimed that as a result, many parts of Western society did no believe in the supernatural explanation of priestly celibacy.

 Óscar Romero

-After the assassination of Archbishop Óscar Romero in March 1980, Quinn issued a statement lauding the murdered prelate as "a voice for the poor and the oppressed."
+After the assassination of Archbishop Óscar Romero in El Salvador in March 1980, Quinn issued a statement lauding the murdered prelate as "a voice for the poor and the oppressed."
 Quinn attended Romero's funeral.

-The Reform of the Papacy
+Roman Curia

-Throughout his episcopate he maintained strong links with the Catholic Church in England; he visited there regularly.
-After his retirement as archbishop, he spent time at Campion Hall, Oxford, giving a talk in 1996 on "The Claims of the Primacy and the Costly Call to Unity".
-It was the first draft of his 1999 book, The Reform of the Papacy.

-This call for the reform of the Roman Curia and a reduction of its powers was interpreted by some as an attack on the papacy.
-Quinn repeatedly made it clear that he was not opposing the Vatican.
+Throughout his episcopate, Quinn maintained strong links with the Catholic Church in the United Kingdom, visiting there regularly.
+After his retirement as archbishop, he spent time at Campion Hall at the University of Oxford, lecturing in 1996 on "The Claims of the Primacy and the Costly Call to Unity".
+This lecture served as the first draft of his 1999 book, The Reform of the Papacy.
+His call for the reform of the Roman Curia and the reduction of its powers was interpreted by some as an attack on the papacy.
+Quinn repeatedly made it clear that he was not opposing the pope.
 In many ways, his writings prefigured the views of Pope Francis.